Deno-Sandbox-2/.github/profile/README.md

 ## Hi there 👋

-🍿 Fun facts - whe have an other organisation [here](https://github.com/Deno-Sandbox)
+🍿 Fun facts - whe have an other organisation who manage this branch:  [here](https://github.com/Deno-school)